-The Department of Paediatric Urology, Monash Children’s Hospital, provides a specialty service for the diagnosis and management of babies and children with both simple and complex disorders of the urinary and genital tracts (genito-urinary system.)
+The Department of Paediatric Urology at Monash Children’s Hospital provides a specialty service for the diagnosis and management of babies and children with both simple and complex disorders of the urinary and genital tracts (genito-urinary system).

 Paediatric urologists have particular training to manage genitourinary problems present at or before birth, as well as those that develop during childhood.
 Our close links and co-location with Monash Maternity, Monash Newborn and Monash Medical Centre allow for the seamless provision of urological care for all conditions in patients from before birth to beyond puberty.

 We accept new referrals of patients from birth until their 16th birthday.
-For long-term patients, we participate in a transition care model to enable continuity of care for those with ongoing needs, up to 18 years of age.
+For long-term patients, we participate in a planned transition model to enable continuity of care for those with ongoing needs.

 For older adolescents and young adults, Monash Health Urology Units offer an internationally-renowned service for the care of urological disorders beyond puberty.

-For children with disorders of continence (wetting), Monash Children’s has a specialist continence service, based at Kingston campus, for assessment and management of these conditions.
+For children with disorders of continence (wetting), Monash Children’s Hospital has a specialist continence service based at Kingston campus, for assessment and management of these conditions.

 For children with complex renal and urological problems, we have a multi-disciplinary Nephro-Urology Clinic, where patients can see a urologist, a kidney specialist (nephrologist) and specialist nurses all in one visit.

-For antenatally-detected anomalies of the genitourinary tract, we work closely with the Foetal Diagnostic Unit of Monash Medical Centre to offer counselling and advise on appropriate perinatal care of a fetus with suspected urogenital disorder.
+For antenatally-detected anomalies of the genitourinary tract, we work closely with the Foetal Diagnostic Unit of Monash Medical Centre to offer counselling and advice on appropriate perinatal care for a foetus with suspected urogenital disorder.

 Learn more about our team of specialists here.